Skip to content

 Batch admission is gated by SamplingParamsKey, which is built from shape-sensitive and CFG-sensitive sampling fields.
 This is the core correctness rule for batching: requests are only co-batched when they share the same denoise tensor contract.

-There are two important details:
+There are three important details:

 • num_inference_steps is not part of the key, so requests with different total step counts can still share a batch